Byfleet: 21st century

 The Clock House, in High Road, is an 18th-century mansion extended and converted in the 1960s into a retirement communal home for the elderly before its latest renovation as flats for the over-fifties was completed in 2009.

 The Blue Anchor Hotel was on 29 March 1924 the setting for a notorious murder.
 In January that year 41-year-old Mabel Theresa Jones, wife of landlord Alfred George Poynter Jones, had travelled to Biarritz to recover from a nervous breakdown.
 At Biarritz's Hôtel Victoria, with the aid of a French-English dictionary, she was seduced by 45-year-old French wireless operator Jean-Pierre Vaquier.
 When Mabel received a telegram from her husband calling her back to Byfleet, Vaquier followed, and in London the affair continued.
 Vaquier then took a room at the Blue Anchor and eventually killed Alfred Jones by adding strychnine to the dose of salts Jones habitually took as a hangover cure.
 Vaquier was hanged at Wandsworth Prison on 12 August 1924.

 Parvis Road was part of the 2012 Olympics Cycle Road Race route in July 2012 and also for the practice race for 150 entrants on 14 August 2011, which was won by British team member Mark Cavendish.

-In the centre of Brooklands in September 2012, Brooklands Museum installed the 40% scale model of the iconic Concorde airliner previously displayed near the entrance to London Heathrow Airport's Central Terminal Tunnel.
-Repainted in authentic 1970s airline colours, the model now sits proudly beside the junction of Wellington Way and Sopwith Drive as an impressive symbol of Brooklands' aviation and industrial heritage.
+In the centre of Brooklands in September 2012, Brooklands Museum installed the 40% scale model of the Concorde airliner previously displayed near the entrance to London Heathrow Airport's Central Terminal Tunnel.
+Repainted in authentic 1970s airline colours, the model is located beside beside the junction of Wellington Way and Sopwith Drive serves as a reference of Brooklands' aviation and industrial heritage.